WHAT WE DO

 Accurately characterizing the environments in which future network hardware and protocols will operate is a vital precursor to wireless network modeling and protocol development.
 Such modeling ultimately helps the industry identify potential cost-savings and sets realistic expectations for network coverage, capacity, scalability and performance.

-Our channel modeling work employs existing and custom models applying mathematical analysis and computer simulation to factors affecting radio-frequency propagation such as environment characteristics, mobility, antenna height, and center frequencies.
-We work with CTL’s RF Technology Division in developing and enhancing channel sounders capable of completely characterizing channels operating at the high frequencies expected to be used in NextG systems.
-Our channel modeling experts use the measurements obtained from these sounders as inputs for their models.
+The Wireless Networks Division channel modeling work employs existing and custom models applying mathematical analysis and computer simulation to factors affecting radio-frequency propagation such as environment characteristics, mobility, antenna height, and center frequencies.
+The division works with the CTL RF Technology Division in developing and enhancing channel sounders capable of completely characterizing channels operating at the high frequencies expected to be used in NextG systems.
+The Wireless Networks Division channel modeling experts use the measurements obtained from these sounders as inputs for their models.
+Subsequently, the systems engineers integrate the developed channel models into system-level simulators to develop, evaluate, and characterize the performance of new protocols and architectures.

 EXPERIMENTAL TESTBEDS